ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

             <name> (dataset of ascii encoded string values, one for each colname
                     can include null strings and the value "NaN" for NaN as needed) variablelist/ (group, optional)
+                  Information about the variables encoded in image layers
         <name>/ (group, at least one required if this group is present)
             type (attribute, required)
             min (attribute, required)